getgems-io/nft-contracts/raffle.md

 * `right coins got` - the commission received by the right-handed participant, Initially should be `0`.

-* `coins for nft` - the commission for sending NFTs, which is used to send NFTs after a successful raffle.
+* `nft transfer fee` - the commission for sending NFTs, which is used to send NFTs after a successful raffle.

-* `coins for commission` - the commission for marketplace, marketplace receive it after successful raffle.
+* `marketplace commission` - the commission for marketplace, marketplace receive it after successful raffle.

 * `nfts` - a dictionary that contains all addresses as keys, and their status as values. `0` - left nft, not received, `1` right nft, not received, `2` - left nft, received, `3` - right nft, received.